These Pool Test Kits Make Water Testing (Almost) Fun

 What to Consider When Choosing a Pool Test Kit

-Friedman says that one of the easiest mistakes to make when testing your pool water is not taking care of your testing equipment.
+Rafi Friedman, president of Coastal Luxury Outdoors, notes that one of the easiest mistakes to make when testing pool water is not taking care of the testing equipment.
 “You should always clean and calibrate your sensors before every test, and you should never leave your testing equipment out over the winter, as this can permanently damage it.
 Store your sensors and your chemicals indoors in a cool, dry place when not in use.”

 Read on to find more important shopping tips and details to help choose the best pool test kit.